-The choice between online and offline communication can be confusing, but the simple fact is there is not one channel that should be used exclusively to engage your customers.
-Choosing the right channel at the right time is critical to customer engagement.
+The choice between online and offline communication can be confusing, but the simple fact is there is rarely just one channel that should be used exclusively to engage your prospects.
+Choosing the right channels at the right time is critical.

 Customers switch between physical and digital worlds freely while they move through the buyer’s journey.
-The Internet does not change the fact that businesses have been successfully selling offline for years.
+The Internet does not change the fact that businesses have been successfully driving sales through a range of offline tactics for years.
 Many companies now use a mix of online and offline marketing techniques to drive more traffic to their business and generate more sales.

-Print media such as flyers and brochures radiate reliability and value, and have a more trustworthy effect on older target audiences in particular.
-Plenty of businesses still post information about their services and offers to potential clients by mail.
+Print media such as flyers and brochures can radiate reliability and value, and have a more trustworthy effect on older and hyperlocal target audiences in particular.
+Plenty of businesses still post information about their services and offers to potential clients by mail or through catalogues.
 Direct mail campaigns give a high ROI and even a higher ROI than paid ads.

 Even in the age of smartphones and the Internet, your potential customers are still paying attention to the printed word, and you can boost your sales by advertising in magazines and newspapers.

-Businesses need to deliver a consistently slick customer journey that adapts to customer preferences and their actions.
-It is therefore more important than ever that businesses engage their customers with relevant, timely messages and content, delivered through the right channel for the type of message.
-When implemented together, offline and online marketing techniques can support and amplify one another, creating a unified strategy.
+It is more important than ever that businesses engage their customers with relevant, timely messages and content, delivered through the right channels for the type of message and the type of ideal prospect.
+When fully integrated, offline and online marketing techniques will support and amplify one another and be much more effective.

-Contact YTKO today for help in developing an integrated offline and digital communications strategy.
+Contact us today for help in developing an integrated offline and digital communications strategy.